suchapalaver/gust/README.md

 use 'grusterylist' to add recipes and grocery items to a local library that makes putting together shopping lists super quick.
 ## getting started
 - `$ cargo run -- --help` for available options
 - `$ cargo run -- l` allows you to begin a new shopping list or use the most recently saved list.
-- `groceries.json` contains a library of grocery items and recipes.
-- `list.json` is a saved list that could be emptied out manually to start from scratch.

 ### example shopping list
 ```
 Print shopping list?